Love God, Love One Another

 As a school we want our pupils to fully appreciate and embrace cultural diversity, learning about and experiencing a range of different cultural and faith heritages.
 We actively and explicitly promote cross-cultural friendship, respect, tolerance and understanding through our curriculum.

 We believe that communication is key to accessing learning and securing pupils’ future success.
 We are committed to developing language skills and, with a school focus on speaking and listening, we are able to develop pupils’ skills through the communication focus by giving children a voice.

 We also feel our pupils need a more structured approach to developing greater awareness and appreciation of local, national and global conservation issues and initiatives, learning how they have an important role to play in sustainability.

-We want to maintain the high standards of behaviour we see around school and help pupils to become increasingly responsible, educated citizens.
-Through the conflict strand of our curriculum, we are able to develop their self-regulation skills and help them to recognise the triggers to conflict and learn how to disagree well.
+We want to maintain the high standards of behaviour we see around school and help pupils to become increasingly responsible, educated citizens, who are able to develop their self-regulation skills and able to recognise the triggers to conflict and learn how to disagree well.

 Our curriculum offer will ensure our children grow in confidence in their learning and are able to develop their skills and talents in all areas.